Gonzalo Paz

-Gonzalo Ezequiel Paz (born 6 June 1993) is an Argentine professional footballer who plays as a left-back for Primera B de Chile club Deportes Limache.
+Gonzalo Ezequiel Paz (born 6 June 1993) is an Argentine professional footballer who plays as a left-back for Primera Nacional club Nueva Chicago.

 Club career

 Paz played for the Chacarita Juniors academy from the age of nine, before joining Universidad Católica in Chile in 2011.
 A year later, Deportivo Armenio signed Paz.
 He made his debut as a late substitute in a Primera B Metropolitana victory away to Tristán Suárez on 22 September 2013, with his first start arriving on 17 November against Flandria.
 He featured eight times in 2013–14, placing fourteenth.
 Sixty-eight appearances followed in four seasons, twenty-six of which came in Primera C Metropolitana following 2016 relegation.
 In 2017, Paz was loaned to Torneo Federal B's El Linqueño; featuring in ten games.

 Paz joined Swiss Promotion League side Stade Nyonnais on loan in 2018.
 On 11 July 2018, after returning from Switzerland's third tier, Paz joined his homeland's equivalent after agreeing terms with Barracas Central.
 His first appearances arrived within the next three months versus Comunicaciones and Atlanta respectively.

-In June 2024, Paz moved to Chile and signed with Deportes Limache in the Primera B.
+In June 2024, Paz moved to Chile and signed with Deportes Limache in the Primera B. He left them at the end of 2025.